CopernicaMarketingSoftware/Documentation/Yothalot/php-mapreduce.md

     {
         // @todo add your implementation
     }

     // @todo implement other methods from the
 }
 ```

 ## Mapping
 The first step in a mapreduce algorithm is the map step in which you map data
 to key value pairs.
 This step should be implemented in the `map()` method of your class.
-The method receives two parameters.
-The first parameter contains the input data
+The method receives three parameters.
+The first 2 parameters contain the input data
 that you have to map.
 The content of this parameter is what you pass to the
 `Yothalot\Job` `add()` method, which is discussed in [Yothalot\Job](copernica-docs:Yothalot/php-job "Yothalot\Job")
-The second argument provides `map()` the information what to do with the mapped results.
+The third argument provides `map()` the information what to do with the mapped results.
 This is a [Yothalot\Reducer](copernica-docs:Yothalot/php-reducer "Yothalot\Reducer") object, which is a very simple
 object with only one method: `emit()`.
 With this `emit()` method you can
 emit key/value pairs to the reducer.
 The `emit()` method takes two parameters: a
 key and a value.
 You can only use scalars or arrays of scalars for keys
 and values.
 It is not possible to emit objects or deeply nested data